 Nominated for an Orwell Prize in 2020, his films are distinguished by strong characters, hard-won access and an intimate, engaging shooting style.
 They consistently make Critics Choice in the tabloids and broadsheets whilst provoking strong reactions from audiences.

 Stephen has won three BAFTA Scotland awards, four Royal Television Society Awards, including for Best Director and three Celtic Media Torcs.
-In addition he won Best Feature Documentary at Belfast’s Human Rights festival.
+In addition’s he won Best Feature Documentary at Belfast’s Human Rights festival, and his documentary photography nominated for Scottish Portrait Awards.

-He has just completed his fourth feature documentary, Tattooist’s Son: Journey to Auschwitz for Sky History, Hearst Networks, NBC Universal and Stan to mark the 80th anniversary of the Liberation of Auschwitz.
+In 2025 Stephen completed his fourth feature documentary, Tattooist’s Son: Journey to Auschwitz for Sky History, Hearst Networks, NBC Universal and Stan to mark the 80th anniversary of the Liberation of Auschwitz, alongside his intimate Lockerbie: Our Story for BBC2 Network which told the poignant story of six passengers on board the Pan Am 103.